ryanrishi/ryanrishi.com/pages/blog/2022-01-31-solving-wordle.md

 The rules behind the game are straightforward.
 For each letter in the guess, the following rules apply:
 - if the letter is in the correct spot, show a 🟩
-- if the letter is in the word but not int he correct spot, show a 🟨
+- if the letter is in the word but not in the correct spot, show a 🟨
 - if the letter is not in the word, show a ⬜️

 ```java